bdadam/bdadam.com/content/blog/plain-javascript-event-delegation.md

 abstract:
   Event delegation is a powerful concept of event handling.
 If you are using jQuery, you might know it as jQuery.on().
   Since I don't use jQuery anymore, I had to write a similar function myself.
-If you are wondering how the code looks like, read on.
+If you are wondering how the code looks, read on.

 needsupdate: true
 ---